longpdo/neumorphism/README.md

 gulp
 ```

-* Build production to minify JS and SASS assets before pushing to upstream
+* Build production to minify `JS` and `SCSS` assets before pushing to upstream

 ```sh
 gulp build
 ```

-* After committing and pushing, see the `Settings` page of your repository to see where your site is published at.
+* After committing and pushing, see the `Settings` page of your repository to see where your site is published at via `Github Pages`.

 ### Personalize and Customize